mendix/docs/content/refguide/translatable-texts.md

 ## 5 Read More

-There is a working example of adding a translation in [How to Translate Your App Content](/howto/collaboration-requirements-management/translate-your-app-content)
+There is a worked example of adding a translation in [How to Translate Your App Content](/howto/collaboration-requirements-management/translate-your-app-content)

 See also [How To Use Translatable Validation Messages](/howto/logic-business-rules/translatable-validation-messages) for information on translating validation messages.